 The African jungle has the lion, the Arctic has the polar bear.
 This fierce yet cuddly-looking creature dominates the icy wilderness at the top of the food chain.
-If visitors are lucky, they'll come across the polar bear on a cruise to Antarctica.
+If visitors are lucky, they'll come across the polar bear on a cruise to Svalbard or Greenland.
 Check out these facts you probably didn't know about the king of the ice:

 1. The longest recorded nonstop swim a polar bear has ever made is 426 miles over nine days straight.
 Watch out Michael Phelps - that's equivalent to the distance between Washington, D.C., and Boston.
 During the swim, the female bear lost 22 percent of her body weight.
 Studies have predicted more long-distance swims are in polar bears' future due to the shrinking ice caps.